JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 {{< /details >}}

 ## Signals for Telecom

 Some are only applicable for COAX, other for fiber networks.

 {{< details title="SNR, RSSi, and T3/T4 Timeouts in Telecom Signals 📌" closed="true" >}}

 In telecommunications, various metrics and signals like SNR, RSSI, and T3/T4 timeouts are crucial for assessing the quality and reliability of network connections.
-Below is an overview of each:

 #### SNR (Signal-to-Noise Ratio)

 - **Definition**: SNR measures the ratio of signal power to noise power within a communication channel.
 It is a critical parameter in determining the quality of a transmission channel and its capacity to transmit data effectively without errors.
 - **Importance**: A higher SNR indicates a clearer signal with less background noise, leading to higher data throughput and fewer transmission errors.
 It is particularly important in environments with potential interference, such as wireless communications and broadband over coaxial cables.

 #### RSSI (Received Signal Strength Indicator)

 - **Definition**: RSSI is a measure of the power level that a receiving device picks up from the wireless signal.
 It is typically measured in decibels from 0 (zero) to -120dBm (a lower or more negative number means a weaker signal).
 - **Usage**: RSSI is used to estimate how well a device can hear a signal from a router or an access point, impacting the quality of the connection.
 It is crucial for setting up wireless networks to ensure sufficient coverage and performance.

 #### T3 and T4 Timeouts

 - **T3 Timeout**:
   - **Definition**: A T3 timeout occurs when a cable modem does not receive a response from the CMTS (Cable Modem Termination System) after multiple retries of sending a request.
 It often indicates a problem in the upstream path in cable networks.
   - **Implications**: Frequent T3 timeouts can lead to degraded service, increased latency, and intermittent connection issues.